NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Transactions.md

 ### Documents

 The Documents section lists the files submitted during the transaction.
-The user can __download the original files from the transaction__ or a report detailing the original files in tab-delimited format.
+The user can __download the original files from the transaction__ or a report detailing the transaction in tab-delimited format.

 [![GDC Submission Transactions Documents](images/GDC_Submission_Transactions_Details_Documents.png)](images/GDC_Submission_Transactions_Details_Documents.png "Click to see the full image.")